Tricia KingProfessor Neuroscience, Psychology

 Ph.D., University of Florida, 2000

-Many of my students have developed clinical neuropsychological evaluation skills and research projects while contributing to these projects.
-See the video of our research team http://www.gsu.edu/2013/08/12/grad-student-probes-the-mysteries-of-the-brain-and-behavior/ (at bottom of webpage); at the GSU / Ga Tech Center for Advanced Brain Imaging, where we conduct our research (http://www.cabiatl.com/CABI/).
+Many of my students have developed clinical neuropsychological evaluation and intervention, and research skills while contributing to our team research projects.
+Our research is often conducted at GSU/GA Tech Joint Center for Advanced Brain Imaging (CABI).